tsnl/qy/README.md

 # Qy v2.1

-Qy is a systems programming language that compiles to C++.
+Qy is a systems programming language that compiles to C++ and consumes C.

-In particular, it will support consuming C++ APIs.

-In terms of features, it is like Go with manual memory management and C++-style templates.

 ## Setup